 Pineapple Conure Cage Requirements

 With their small size, Pineapple Conures do not require as much space as many large parrot species might require.
-But, looking at their playful nature, a 22 to 24 inches square cage with a height of about 30 inches would do well for these creatures.
+But, looking at their playful nature, a 22 to 24-inch square cage with a height of about 30 inches would do well for these creatures.
 Keeping a space of ½ to ¾ inch in the metal bars is best for these cages.
-Such flight cages are comfortable for the Pineapple Conures and provide them with an adequate room for physical activity.
+Such flight cages are comfortable for the Pineapple Conures and provide them with adequate room for physical activity.

 Adding cage accessories to any bird’s cage is a necessity.
-Pineapple Conures have curious and joyful nature and might get bored without the addition of accessories.
+Pineapple Conures have a curious and joyful nature and might get bored without the addition of accessories.

 Feeding Bowls